 - (d) Conversion period: The bondholders have the right to ask for conversion of the bonds into common shares of the Company during the period from the date after three months of the bonds before the maturity date, except the stop transfer period as specified in the terms of the bonds or the laws/regulations.
 The rights and obligations of the new shares converted from the bonds are the same as the issued and outstanding common shares. - (e) The conversion price of the bonds is set up based on the pricing model in the terms of the bonds, and is subject to adjustments if the condition of the anti-dilution provisions occurs subsequently.
 The conversion price will be reset based on the pricing model in the terms of the bonds on each effective date regulated by the terms.
-If the reset conversion price is higher than the conversion price before the reset, the conversion price will not be adjusted.

-(f) Redemption method:
+If the reset conversion price is higher than the conversion price before the reset, the conversion price will not be adjusted. - (f) Redemption method: - i.

-- i.
 Redemption on the maturity date: Redeemed in cash at face value at the maturity date. - ii.
-Redemption before the maturity date: The Company may repurchase all the bonds outstanding in cash at the bonds' face value at any time after the following events occur: (i) the closing price of the Company's common shares is above the then conversion price by 30% for 30 consecutive trading days during the period from the date after one month of the bonds issue to 40 days before the maturity date, or (ii) the outstanding balance of the bonds is less than 10% of total initial issue amount during the period from the date after one month of the bonds issue to 40 days before the maturity date. - iii.
-Under the terms of the bonds, all bonds redeemed, matured and converted are retired and not to be re-issued; all rights and obligations attached to the bonds are also extinguished. - (g) As of December 31, 2020, no convertible bonds were converted. - B. Regarding the issuance of convertible bonds, the equity conversion options amounting to \$43,206 were separated from the liability component and were recognized in 'capital surplus-stock warrants' in accordance with IAS 32.
+Redemption before the maturity date: The Company may repurchase all the bonds outstanding in cash at the bonds' face value at any time after the following events occur: (i) the closing price of the Company's common shares is above the then conversion price by 30% for 30 consecutive trading days during the period from the date after one month of the bonds issue to 40 days before the maturity date, or (ii) the outstanding balance of the bonds is less than 10% of total initial issue amount during the period from the date after one month of the bonds issue to 40 days before the maturity date.

+- iii.
+Under the terms of the bonds, all bonds redeemed, matured and converted are retired and not to be re-issued; all rights and obligations attached to the bonds are also extinguished. - (g) As of December 31, 2021, the bonds totaling \$596,400 had been converted into 5,368 thousand shares of common stock.
+Accordingly, the Group recognized capital surplus of \$547,311 and reduced capital surplus stock option by \$17,179. - B. Regarding the issuance of convertible bonds, the equity conversion options amounting to \$43,206 were separated from the liability component and were recognized in 'capital surplus-stock warrants' in accordance with IAS 32.
 The call options embedded in bonds payable were separated from their host contracts and were recognized in 'financial assets or liabilities at fair value through profit or loss' in net amount in accordance with IAS 39 because the economic characteristics and risks of the embedded derivatives were not closely related to those of the host contracts.
 The effective interest rate of the bonds payable after such separation is 1.0255%.

-(12) Long-term borrowings
+(13) Long-term borrowings

-Borrowing period and

-Type of borrowings repayment term Interest rate Collateral December 31, 2020

-Long-term bank

-borrowings

-Credit borrowings Borrowing period is from December 28, 2020 to March 27, 2022; interest is payable monthly; principal is payable at maturity date 0.830% None \$ 200,000
+Type of borrowings Borrowing period and repayment term Interest rate Collateral December 31, 2021 Long-term bank borrowings Credit borrowings Borrowing period is from December 27, 2021 to March 27, 2023; interest is payable monthly; principal is payable at maturity date 0.805% None \$ 200,000 Type of borrowings Long-term bank borrowings Borrowing period and repayment term Interest rate Collateral December 31, 2020 Credit borrowings Borrowing period is from December 28, 2020 to March 27, 2022; interest is payable monthly; principal is payable at maturity date 0.830% None \$ 200,000

-Borrowing period and

-Type of borrowings repayment term Interest rate Collateral December 31, 2019

-Long-term bank borrowings

-Credit borrowings Borrowing period is from December 27, 2019 to March 26, 2021; interest is payable monthly; principal is payable at maturity date 0.978% None \$ 200,000

-(13) Pensions
+(14) Pensions